shahinvaseghi/invpro/inventory/README.md

   - `SupplierCategory`, `SupplierSubcategory`, `SupplierItem`: link suppliers to categories, subcategories, and specific items with metadata such as MOQ, lead time, and primary flags.

 - **Requests & Receipts**
-  - `PurchaseRequest`: captures item requests with priority, status workflow, and references.
+  - `PurchaseRequest`: captures multi-line item requests with priority, status workflow, and references.
+Approved purchase requests can be used to directly create receipts (Temporary, Permanent, or Consignment) through intermediate selection pages.
+  - `WarehouseRequest`: captures single-line internal material requests with priority, status workflow, and references.
+Approved warehouse requests can be used to directly create issues (Permanent, Consumption, or Consignment) through intermediate selection pages.
   - `ReceiptTemporary`: intake staging record (awaiting QC); caches item/warehouse codes and supplier code, tracks QC approval.
   - `ReceiptPermanent`: finalized receipt (optionally linked to temporary receipt and purchase request).
   - `ReceiptConsignment`: consignment handling with ownership status, conversion links, and optional temporary receipt reference.